4D, $\mathcal{N}=1$ Matter Gravitino Genomics: Adinkranization of the Multiplets

 As it is not terribly instructive to display all $\brL_\rI$ and $\brR_\rI$ matrices for all of these multiplets we have published them along with all of the adinkra data described below for these three multiplets in three \emph{Mathematica} data files \emph{dWvH.m}, \emph{OS.m}, and \emph{nmSG.m} at the \href{https://hepthools.github.io/Data/}{Data repository} on GitHub.
 A master file\emph{Compare20x20Reps.nb} is located at the same repository which demonstrates how to display the data and perform the various calculations summarized in the remainder of the paper.
 The tutorial file \emph{Compare20x20Reps.nb} utilizes the \emph{Mathematica} package \href{https://hepthools.github.io/Adinkra/}{\emph{Adinkra.m}}, which is available at a different GitHub Repository.
-Also located at the \href{https://hepthools.github.io/Adinkra/}{\emph{Adinkra.m} repository} is a general tutorial \emph{AdinkraTutorial.nb} that demonstrates the various features of the \emph{Adinkra.m} package.
+A general tutorial \emph{AdinkraTutorial.nb} that demonstrates the various features of the \emph{Adinkra.m} package is also located at the \href{https://hepthools.github.io/Adinkra/}{\emph{Adinkra.m} repository}.

 In Appendix~\ref{a:LRmatrices}, we display the explicit $\brL_\rI$ and $\brR_\rJ$ matrices for the $c_0 = 0$ representation of the dWvH multiplet.
-For all three multiplets, the $\brL_\rI$ and~$\brR_\rJ$ matrices satisfy the $GR(d,N)$ algebra, the algebra of general, real matrices of size $d\times d$ that encode $N$ supersymmetries~\cite{G-1}:
+For all three multiplets, the $\brL_\rI$ and~$\brR_\rJ$ matrices satisfy the $GR(d,N)$ algebra, the~algebra of general, real matrices of size $d\times d$ that encode $N$ supersymmetries~\cite{G-1}:

 As $d=20$ and $N=4$ for the dWvH, OS, and \nmSG~multiplets, their $\brL_\rI$ and$\brR_\rJ$ matrices satisfy more specifically the $GR(20,4)$ algebra.

 Recall, the parameter $\chi_0$ is defined through the relationship